Cozy Home Mosaic Designs for Christmas & New Years Eve

 House to Home

 To start, consider which of your living spaces currently feel as if they are lacking something.
 Where does your house feel less like a home and more like a building?
 Every corner should feel inviting — but if your floors are bare, your walls sparsely decorated, and your furniture plain, it will feel quite the opposite.
-Locate your problem areas: these are where you are going to install mosaics.
+Locate your problem areas: these are where you are going to install a mosaic design.

 Mosaic wall art can be permanent or it can be in a frame, which you can put up just for the Christmas season.